 About the Major

-- The Bachelor of Fine Arts in Dance (Choreography and Performance) (B.F.A.) provides experiences in dance as an art form with emphasis on creative and performance activities.
-Coursework in contemporary dance, ballet, as well as other dance techniques, choreography, and performance are central in the curriculum, providing a basis for graduate study and for careers related to dance.
+- The Bachelor of Fine Arts in Dance Performance and Choreography provides experience in dance as an art form with emphasis on creative and performance activities.
+Coursework in contemporary dance, ballet, choreography, and performance are central in the curriculum, providing a basis for graduate study and for careers related to dance.

-- The Bachelor of Arts in Dance Studies (B.A.) provides students with a liberal arts-focused education in dance, allowing for flexibility in creating an educational experience tailored to individual strengths and pursuits including studying abroad, Honors College work and multiple majors.
+- The Bachelor of Arts in Dance Studies provides students with a liberal arts-focused education in dance, allowing for flexibility in creating an educational experience tailored to individual strengths and the pursuit of multiple majors.

-- Teacher Licensure (K-12) may be added to either degree for students interested in teaching dance in public schools.
+- Teacher licensure (K-12) may be added to either degree.

 Special Application Procedures

-An entry audition is required to major in dance at UNCG.
-Auditions are held twice a year (once in fall and one in spring) in the Health & Human Performance Building (HHP) on campus for new and transfer students interested in majoring in dance.
-The department coordinates the bi-annual auditions well in advance of other deadlines for the university.
-To register for an audition, please visit http://performingarts.uncg.edu/forms/undergrad-dance-audition-request.
+An in-person entry audition is required to major in dance at UNCG.
+Auditions are held twice a year (once in fall and once in spring) in the Coleman Building on campus for new and transfer students interested in majoring in dance.
+The department coordinates the biannual auditions well in advance of other deadlines for the university.
+To register for an audition, please visit http://spartanlink.uncg.edu/smtd/?type=dance.

-- The department offers four levels of contemporary dance, three levels of ballet, three levels of jazz, three levels of African dance, two levels of hip-hop, and two levels of tap dance.
+- The department offers four levels of contemporary dance, three levels of ballet, three levels of jazz, and three levels of African dance.

-- Classes are offered in improvisation, global dance forms, performance/repertory, choreography, dance history, dance criticism, dance production and technology, body sciences and somatic practices for dance, dance entrepreneurship, and administration and dance education.
+- Classes are offered in improvisation, global dance forms, performance/repertory, choreography, dance history, screen dance, dance production and technology, body sciences and somatic practices for dance, dance entrepreneurship, administration, and dance education.

-- Facilities include five studios, complete sound system in every studio, a fully equipped dance theater, an extensive video resource library, and video recording/editing equipment.
-Live accompaniment is provided for most technique classes.
+- Facilities include five studios, a complete sound system in every studio, a fully equipped dance theater, an extensive video resource library, and video recording/editing equipment.
+Live accompaniment is provided for many technique classes.